YuvalKlein/sessionizer/FIREBASE_MIGRATION_TO_PLAY.md

 ## Security Rules Benefits

 The new structure under the 'sessionizer' collection provides:
-- **Better Organization**: All app data is contained under one parent collection
+- **Better Organization**: All Sessionizer app data is contained under one parent collection
-- **Easier Management**: Clearer separation from other potential apps in the same project
+- **Easier Management**: Clearer separation from other apps in the same project
-- **Simplified Rules**: More straightforward rule management
+- **Simplified Rules**: More straightforward rule management for Sessionizer
 - **Namespace Protection**: Prevents conflicts with other collections
+- **Coexistence**: Existing collections and apps continue to work unchanged

+## Coexistence Strategy

+The updated Firestore rules support both structures:

+### **Sessionizer App Collections** (New Structure)
+- All under `sessionizer/` parent collection
+- Specific security rules for each collection type
+- Isolated from other apps in the project

+### **Existing Collections** (Preserved)
+- Any collections NOT under `sessionizer/` remain unchanged
+- Protected by catch-all rule: `match /{document=**}`
+- Maintains existing functionality for other apps
+- Requires authentication but allows read/write access

 ## Database Structure